nicolasfara/phd-programme-cs-slides/content/home/slides.md

 {{% multicol %}}
 {{% col %}}

-- **Pulverisation framework**: concretize the pulverisation approach via a dedicated framework
+- Prototype a framework supporting the _pulverisation_ approach
-- Framework _integration_ with simulator(s): allow to simulate the system before its deployment
+- Integration of the framework with _simulators_ to allow to simulate the system before its deployment
-- _Methodology_ and _techniques_: provide a full-stack solution to engineer CAS effectively
+- Provide a _methodology_ and _techniques_ for a full-stack solution to engineer CAS effectively

-- _Relevant scenarios_: identify and study relevant scenarios and case studies where the approach can be applied (wearable devices, smart cities, etc.)
+In many applicative scenrios like _smart cities_, _ambient intelligence_, _building automation_ and so on,
+the unpredictable nature of the environment makes it difficult to _predict_ the behavior of the system.

+For this reason, having a full-stack solution that enable to _simulate_ the system before its deployment could be strategic.

 {{% /col %}}

 {{% col %}}